Porto - 23-24 Oct. and 27-28 Nov.

-According to the Principles and Concepts of the Founders
+Accordingly to the Principles and Concepts of its Founders

 and developed among others by

-- We count with a Experienced and International Teaching Staff ;
+We count with an Experienced and International Teaching Staff

 IPOC is recognized by various international entities in which has the collaboration of Museum of Osteopathic Medicine from A.T.Still University – Kirksville (United States) and of L’École de Formation et d’Évaluation Anatomo – Clinique in the Faculte de Medecine René Descartes (Paris – France).

 The Specialisation Course in Classical Osteopathy has an integrated clinical stage for a period of 3 months in the IPOC Clinic under the coordination and supervision of experienced and qualified tutors.